The Bombing Islands: Story and other differences in the versions

 In the PlayStation versions of the game, the main character is Kid Clown, from the earlier Kid Klown series of video games.
 He is given a message from the King Clown to rid the planet of the bombs on all six continents.

 In the Nintendo 64 (N64) version, the hero is Charlie Blast, a demolition expert.
 His job is to clear the six rivers that have been dammed by the evil 'King of Industry'.

-The play mechanics for both games are almost identical.
-However, in 'Bombing Islands' there is a step meter counting each step and move that Kid Clown makes.
+The play mechanics for both games are almost identical, but in Bombing Islands there is a step meter counting each step and move that Kid Clown makes.
 This earns the player Gold, Silver, Bronze or no medal.
-The N64 version doesn't have this step counting requirement.
-However, Charlie can jump without having to step on spikes to do so, while Kid Clown only jumps when having stepped on spikes.
-Some of the sixty levels in the game are the same from one version to the next.
-However, the graphics to both are completely different, even though the obstacles serve the same purpose with both versions.
+The N64 version doesn't have this step counting requirement, but Charlie can jump without having to step on spikes to do so, while Kid Clown only jumps when having stepped on spikes.
+Some of the sixty levels in the game are the same from one version to the next, but the graphics to both are completely different, even though the obstacles serve the same purpose with both versions.

 Charlie Blast's Territory

-The game was independently re-developed for the Nintendo 64 by Realtime Associates, and game designer Scott Kim.
+The game was independently re-developed for the Nintendo 64 by Realtime Associates and game designer Scott Kim.
 In the early days of the games production it was titled "Charlie Blast's Challenge".
 Besides changing the graphics, a four-player versus mode was also added wherein players can control Charlie or one of three other characters and must conquer as much of the land as possible with one's own bomb blasts.
 The multiplayer mode includes several bombs not featured in the main solo mode, like a freeze bomb, which when lit, will encase the other player(s) in blocks of ice, and a rainbow bomb, which is capable of exploding an entire row or column that the bomb is facing.

 Reception

 Charlie Blast's Territory received mixed reviews, while The Bombing Islands received unfavorable reviews, according to the review aggregation website GameRankings.
-GameSpot criticized the graphics and the sound of the former version, noting, "... this game seems like a generally decent puzzle game in a substandard package."
+GameSpot criticized the graphics and the sound of the former version, and called it a decent puzzle game in a substandard package.
 IGN rated the game higher, and recommended it for hardcore puzzle gamers.
 GamePro also noted the lackluster presentation.
 Nintendo Power gave Charlie's Blast Territory a mixed review, a few months before the game was released Stateside.
 In Japan, Famitsu gave The Bombing Islands a score of 21 out of 40.